Canoga Park, Los Angeles: Recent history

 In 1955, Rocketdyne, then a division of North American Aviation (NAA), moved into the area and built its main manufacturing facility in Canoga Park.
 The facility became a major employer along with the Atomics International and Santa Susana Field Laboratory (SSFL) divisions of NAA.
 Other aerospace companies followed: including Thompson Ramo Wooldridge-TRW, Hughes Aircraft, Rockwell International, Boeing, and Teledyne.
 Small machine shops and other ancillary businesses also sprang up to service the aerospace industry.
 The Rocketdyne facility was in the end operated by Aerojet Rocketdyne, who moved out of Canoga Park in 2014.
 Demolition and site clearing of the former Rocketdyne facility in Canoga Park commenced in August 2016.
 The Santa Susana Field Lab property has also been closed and will be undergoing an extensive environmental cleanup, and become an open-space park.

 In 1987, much of the western district of Canoga Park was renamed West Hills.
 On June 25, 2005, Canoga Park was named an All-America City.

+The use of toxic chemicals like trichloroethylene and tetrachloroethene as cleaning solvents during production by aerospace and defense contractor companies in their Canoga Park industrial facilities led to groundwater pollution on their sites and across the neighborhood.